MicahElliott/mrswlf/README.md

 for others).
-It's also very nice to have the prev/back/next mnemonics together (almost like a WASD or HJKL) for those three for Emacs, shell, etc. I also found the transition to this to be particularly easy given the spatial feeling of `prev` being on top etc. And it's really interesting to discover that moving (`p`) to an identical position on the opposite hand was easy!
+It's also very nice to have the prev/back/next mnemonics together (almost like a WASD or HJKL) for those three for Emacs, shell, etc. I also found the transition to this to be particularly easy given the spatial feeling of `prev` being on top, `n` right below it, etc. And it's really interesting to discover that moving (`p`) to an identical position on the opposite hand was easy!
 Stats are wild too, and it feels great.
 So this is what I've landed on now for my daily driver.

 It makes LSBs significantly worse, but reaching for `b` isn't nearly as bad as I had expected.
 And makes for a pretty easy `ph` alt.